Visiting the first church of Valletta

 The small “Our Lady of Victory” is significant for the history of Malta because it was the first church erected in Valletta.
 The Grandmaster Jean Parisot de Valette, to commemorate his victory over the Ottoman invaders during the Great Siege in 1565, ordered that a church would be the first building of the new fortress city of Valletta.
 Works began in 1567, and tradition considers it to be the site where the foundation stone of Valletta was laid on 28 March 1566.

-The church underwent modifications towards the end of the seventeenth century by Grand Master Perellos y Roccafull and was remodelled once again in the mid-eighteenth century by Grand Master Pinto de Fonseca with the baroque facade you see today.
+The church underwent modifications towards the end of the seventeenth century by Grand Master Perellos y Roccafull.
+Finally, it was remodelled in the mid-eighteenth century by Grand Master Pinto de Fonseca with the baroque facade you see today.
 The facade also includes a bronze bust of Pope Innocent XII.

 Known by the local people as “Tal-Vitorja”, the Church commemorates two great victorious episodes: the lifting of the Great Siege on the eve of 8 September 1565 and the capitulation of the Italian Fleet to the allied forces on the same day in 1943.